Block Apps

 Disabling Internet-Dependent Apps with DNS App Blocking

-• You can disable both the app and web versions of the app.
+- You can disable both the App Store and web versions of an app.

-• You can block or limits apps on other devices as well (not just the iPhone).
-This makes it simpler to schedule app and website rules, taking all of your device into account.
+- You can block apps on other devices as well (not just the iPhone).
+This makes it simpler to schedule app and website rules, taking all of your devices into account.

 Disable specific Apps